Lörrach: Transport

 Bundesautobahn 98 passes Lörrach.
 Thereby it has a direct connection to the Bundesautobahn 5 and to the A35 autoroute in France.
 The A2 motorway and the A3 motorway of Switzerland are also near Lörrach.
 The Bundesstraße B 317, from Titisee-Neustadt across the pass of the Feldberg, is the most important arterial road of the city.
 The Bundesstraße 317 is interrupted by Switzerland.
 At present the B 317 is built through the Swiss territory as duty-free road.

 The principal railway station in Lörrach is Lörrach Hauptbahnhof, with frequent service provided by the Basel S-Bahn.
 There are a half-dozen other stations within the municipality.
-There is also a terminal where car drivers can travel together with their cars by train.
 The terminal connects Lörrach with Hildesheim, Bremen, Hamburg and Berlin.
 From 1919 to 1939 as well as from 1947 to 1967 Line 6 of the tram of Basel operated as the urban tram of Lörrach.
 Lörrach has some local and regional bus connections.
 They belong to the Regio Verkehrsverbund Lörrach.
 The nearest international airport, the EuroAirport Basel-Mulhouse-Freiburg, is 14 km away from Lörrach.